Things I Wish I Knew Before My Wedding

 Did you forget to tell the venue that you rented candelabras?

-And who is assigned to put the candlesticks into their nozzle and ensure they are securely fit?
+Who is assigned to put the candlesticks into their nozzles and ensure they are securely fit?
 Will the air conditioning in the ballroom blow out the taper candles or drastically shorten their lifespan?

 Naturally, most brides wouldn’t think about these particular details, but it can have a dramatic negative impact, and only an experienced vendor could have pointed this out in advance.